mahh0002/MailAssembly/README.md

 <hr>

-(Notice that the site is currently under development and you might experience downtime.)
+(Notice that the site is continuously under development and, on rare occasions, you might experience downtime.)